-Student Teaching: The culminating courses for the Childhood with Italian extension major include two supervised student teaching experiences with children at different age levels in different types of schools.
+Student Teaching: The culminating courses for the Childhood with Italian Extension major include two supervised student teaching experiences with children at different age levels in different types of schools.
 Eligibility and placement for each student teaching experience is determined by the department office in cooperation with public schools in the greater Buffalo area.
-It is expected that students in these majors will have at least one urban teaching experience.
-Prior written approval must be obtained from the chair of the department for students to enroll for any other college credit work during a student teaching assignment except for EXE 362 or EDU 375.
+It is expected that students in these majors will have at least one urban teaching experience..

 Graduates in this major will be recommended for New York State Initial Certification to teach children in grades 1-6 and 7-9 Italian.

-Transfer Students: Most courses taken at an accredited institution and relevant to a Buffalo State degree program will be accepted, but the majority of courses applied to the Childhood education with Italian extension major must be courses completed at Buffalo State.
-Grades for transfer courses are generally used in computing the required GPA for admission to the major.
-Jointly registered program students are admitted directly into the childhood major (BS-ED CED) only.
+Transfer Students: Most courses taken at an accredited institution and relevant to a Buffalo State degree program will be accepted, but the majority of professional sequence courses applied to the Childhood education with Italian Extension major must be courses completed at Buffalo State.
+Grades for transfer courses are generally used in computing the required 3.0 cumulative GPA for admission to the major.
 Students planning to transfer as juniors into the Childhood with Italian extension program and wishing to complete their programs in four or five semesters must seek advisement at the institution in which they initially enrolled to assure that the prerequisite course equivalencies are met.
-Since the teacher candidate will graduate with recommendation for two certification areas, extension majors should anticipate an additional semester of college work.
+Since the teacher candidate will graduate with recommendation for two certification areas, extension majors may need an additional semester of college work.
 In addition to academic requirements, students are required to complete all seminars specifically required by New York State for program completion, including School Violence Prevention and Intervention (SAVE); Identification and Reporting of Child Abuse and Maltreatment; Alcohol and Other Drug Avoidance; Fire and Arson Safety; and Harassment, Bullying, Cyberbullying, and Discrimination in Schools: Prevention and Intervention (DASA Training).
-The seminar requirements are subject to change at any time and without notice.
+The seminar requirements are subject to change.

-Intellectual Foundations Requirements 33-39 c 33-39 cr Credit Hours for Italian Concentration 30 cr Distribution Courses 24 24 cr Total Required Cro edit Hours in Education 57 cr SPF 202 Child Development and Education SPF 203 School and Society EDU 201 Introduction to Elementary Educatio n SPF 302 Educational Psychology: Elementary Education EDU 211 Introduction to Literacy EDU 310 W Teaching Social Studies in the Eleme entary School EDU 311 W The Teaching of Reading and other l Language Arts EDU 312 in the Elementary School (6) The Teaching of Mathematics and Se Elementary School (6) cience in the
+Intellectual Found ations Requirements 30 cr

+Credit Hours for Italian Concentration Distribution Courses beyond IF 30 cı

+9 cı

+Total Required Credit Hours in Education

+SPF 202 Child Development and Education

+SPF 203 School and Society

+EDU 201 Introduction to Elementary Education

+SPF 302 Educational Psychology: Elementary Edu cation

+EDU 211 Introduction to Literacy

+EDU 310 Teaching Social Studies in the Elementar y School

+EDU 311 The Teaching of Reading and other Language Arts in the Elementary School (6)

+EDU 313 The Teaching of Mathematics and Science Elementary School (6) e in the

+EDU 316 The Teaching of Mathematics and Science Elementary School (6) e in the

-EXE 362 Behavior and Classroom Management EXE 371 Foundations of Teaching Children with Disabilities EDU 375 Integration of Technology in Education FLE 401 Teaching Foreign Languages in Middle and High Schools (offered fall semester only) Student Teaching of Foreign Languages in the FLE 407 Middle/Junior High School (6 credits) EDU 402 Seminar in Education EDU 404 Student Teaching (6 credits)
+EXE 362 Behavior and Classroom Management

+EXE 371 Foundations of Teaching Children with D isabilities

+FLE 300/401 Teaching Foreign Languages in Middle a Schools (offered fall semester only) nd High

+FLE 407 Student Teaching of Foreign Languages i dle/Junior High School (6 credits) n the Mid-

+EDU 402 Seminar in Education

+EDU 404 Student Teaching (6 credits)

-\Up to 6 general education (IF 14) courses (math/quantitative reasoning, American Civilization, Western Civilization, Non-western Civilization, Global and Diversity) may overlap with required courses in the major which could significantly reduce the total number to 126-132 credit hours required.
+\Up to 6 general education (IF 14) courses (math/quantitative reasoning, American Civilization, Western Civilization, Non-western Civilization, Humanities, Natural Science, Global and Diversity) may overlap with required courses in the major which could significantly reduce the total number of credit hours required.
 Advisement is strongly encouraged.